Filipe-Mendes/isel-leic-pc-s1920v-li51n/zoom/blackboard-09.md

  */

 class GenericSynchronizerKernelStyleImplicitMonitor {
 	// implicit Java monitor that synchronizes access to the mutable shared state
 	// and supports also the control synchronization on its condition variable. private final Object monitor = new Object();

 	// the instances of this type describe an acquire request, namely
 	// their arguments (if any), result (if any) and status (not done/done) private static class Request {
 		final AcquireArgs acquireArgs;  // acquire arguments
 		AcquireResult acquireResult;    // acquire result
 		boolean done;                   // true when the acquire is completed

 		Request(AcquireArgs args) { acquireArgs = args; }
 	}

 	// queue of pending acquire requests
 	private final LinkedList<Request> reqQueue = new LinkedList<Request>();

-	// synchonization state
+	// synchronization state
 	private SynchState syncState;

+	// initialize the synchronizer
 	public GenericSynchronizerKernelStyleImplicitMonitor(InitializeArgs initiallArgs) {
 		initialize "syncState" according to information specified in "initialArgs";
 	}

 	// returns true if the synchronization state allows the acquire on behalf of the
    	// thread that is at the head of the queue or the current thread if the queue is empty. private boolean canAcquire(AcquireArgs acquireArgs) {
 		returns true if "syncState" allows an immediate acquire accordng to "acquireArgs";
 	}

 	// returns true if the state of synchronization allows the acquire on behalf of
     // the thread that is at the head of the queue. private boolean currentSynchStateAllowsAquire() {
 		returns true if the current synchronization state allow(s) acquire(s);
 	}

 	// executes the processing associated with a successful acquire and
 	// returns the proper acquire result (if any) private AcquireResult acquireSideEffect(AcquireArgs acquireArgs) {
         update "syncState" according to "acquireArgs" after a successful acquire;
         return "the-proper-acquire-result";
     }

     // update synchronization state due to a release operation according to "releaseArgs". private void updateStateOnRelease(ReleaseArgs releaseArgs) {
       update "syncState" according to "releaseArgs";
 	}

 	/**
 	 * Methods that are independent of the synchronizer semantics */

 	 // generic acquire operation; returns null when it times out public AcquireResult acquire(AcquireArgs acquireArgs, long millisTimeout) throws InterruptedException {
-        synchronized(monitor) {
 		/**
 		 * if the current thread was previously interrupted, throw the appropriate exception.
 		 *
-			 * this anticipates the launch of the interrupt exception that would otherwise be thrown
+		 * this antecipates the launch of the InterruptedException that would otherwise be thrown
 		 * as soon as the current thread invoked a "managed wait" (e.g., invoked Object.wait to
 		 * block itself in the monitor condition variable).
 		 */
 		if (Thread.interrupted())
 		 	throw new InterruptedException();

+		synchronized(monitor) {

 			// if the request queue is empty and the current synchronization state allows
 			// an immediate acquire, do the acquire side effect and return the proper result. if (reqQueue.size() == 0 && canAcquire(acquireArgs))
 			 	return acquireSideEffect(acquireArgs);

 			// the current thread must wait on the monitor condition variable;
 			// create a Request object and enqueue it at the end of request queue Request request = new Request(acquireArgs);